islos-efe-eme/documentation/README.md

 $ nano docs/my-section/README.md
 ```

+Now, add the route `'/my-section/'` to the array of routes in `.vuepress/config.js`.

 Your new section will be available under _domain.com/my-section/_ once deployed.

 **Always use a pull request for collaborating.**